jqnatividad/qsv/README.md

 * `fetch` - enables the `fetch` and `fetchpost` commands.
 * `generate` - enable `generate` command.
 * `full` - enable to build qsv binary variant which is feature-capable.
-* `all_full` - enable to build qsv binary variant with all features enabled (apply,fetch,foreach,generate,lua,python).
+* `all_full` - enable to build qsv binary variant with all features enabled (apply,fetch,foreach,generate,luajit,python).
-* `nopython_full` - enable to build qsvnp binary variant with all features (apply,fetch,foreach,generate,lua) EXCEPT python.
+* `nopython_full` - enable to build qsvnp binary variant with all features (apply,fetch,foreach,generate,luajit) EXCEPT python.
 * `lite` - enable to build qsvlite binary variant with all features disabled.
 * `datapusher_plus` - enable to build qsvdp binary variant - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
 * `nightly` - enable to turn on nightly/unstable features in the `rand`, `regex`, `hashbrown`, `parking_lot` and `pyo3` crates when building with Rust nightly/unstable.